 They are the generic name given to chemicals such as fertilizers, pesticides and insecticides.
 Agrochemicals, as the name suggests, is used in agriculture to facilitate plant growth and protection.
 They are also called agricultural chemicals.

 Regarding their impact on crops, excessive use of such chemicals generates a significant amount of residues.
 These residues cause nutrient imbalance and quality-reduction of agricultural produce.
-The residues lead to long-term ill effects on the health of organisms that consume them.
-For example, pesticide residues in food have been linked to being one of the causes of asthma in humans.
+Consumption of these residues has been linked to various illnesses.
+For example, pesticide residues in food can increase the risk of asthma in humans.

 Effect on Soil

 - They may kill bacteria and other organisms beneficial to the soil

 - Can bioaccumulate; thereby entering the food chain